 Gone are the dark days of Flash-based sites, shiny drop-shadowed buttons, & gradients on everything.
 We've returned to the essence of design: invisibility.
 The purpose of design is to clarify function & facilitate usability.
 As a minimalist by nature, this is my comfort zone—elegance through simplicity.

 Antoine de Saint-Exupery said “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.”
 By focusing on details & the fundamentals of design, aesthetics come naturally.

 In order to stay ahead of the curve in the ever-changing device landscape, an agile design process is vital.
 The core framework of the creative process remains, but the overall approach has evolved.
 Collaboration & adaptability now top the list—the rigidity of a traditional process no longer cuts it.

 With mobile adoption now well beyond the halfway mark, having a mobile-first design perspective is imperative.
 From the discovery stage forward, decisions should be filtered thorugh the mobile lens.
 Design starts with the mobile layout, then moves on to desktop.

-While process should examine mobile first, your vision should be unabashedly human-first.
+While process should examine mobile first, vision should be unabashedly human-first.
 As designers, we must push clients to deliver value to their audience.
-Don't simply execute stakeholder direction—provide solutions to challenges they haven't even considered.
+Rather than simply executing direction – designers should provide solutions to challenges clients haven't even considered.
 Consistently pitch innovative solutions & eventually you'll be heard.

-Design now has a seat at the table—capitalize on this to influence business decisions.
-When Creative is a collaborative partner in the conversation, everyone wins.
-The customer gets something they'll actually use, executives meet business objectives + metrics, & designers feel genuinely valued.
+Design now has a seat at the table & can influence business decisions.
+When the Creative Team are collaborative partners in the conversation, everyone wins.
+The audience gets something they'll actually use, stakeholders see results & designers feel genuinely valued.